TGAC/grassroots-docs/configuration.md

 ```

 specifies that the core configuration file that we will use is called *grassroots.public*.
+If the `GrassrootsConfig` directive is not set then the default filename of *grassroots.config*
+will be used

 There are various sections within the core configuration file that we will now detail.